Colorectal cancer: detected early, cured 9 times out of 10

 How can I reduce my risk of cancer?

-• With regular physical activity, at least 30 minutes a day.
+• By engaging in regular physical activity, at least 30 minutes a day.

 • Limit consumption of red meat, cold meats and animal fats.